 Lastly, during the transition phrase when applications are being processed and licensed cannabis businesses starting operations or medical alternative treatment centers starting preparatory work or actually incorporating personal use cannabis items into their operations, the commission would determine the first date on which cannabis retailers issued licenses and conditional licenses may begin retail sales of personal use cannabis items.
 This date would be no more than 180 days after the adoption of the commission's initial rules and regulations, and the commission would provide at least 30 days' notice of the date to every licensed cannabis establishment and alternative treatment center deemed to be a licensed cannabis establishment, even if that center was already engaging in retail sales.
-On that date and thereafter, legal retail sales and consumption of personal use cannabis items sold by licensed cannabis retailers would begin.
+On that date and thereafter, legal retail sales and consumption of personal use cannabis items sold by all licensed cannabis retailers would begin.

-Once retail sales by licensed cannabis retailers have begun, there would be a limitation, for a period of 18 months, on the number and classes of licenses any one licensee could hold.
-During this time, the bill would not permit a licensed grower, processor, wholesaler, distributor, or delivery service to also be a licensed retailer, and vice versa, plus a grower or processor could only concurrently hold two licenses (either another grower or processor license), and a wholesaler would be limited to just the one wholesaler license; these restrictions would not apply to a medical alternative treatment center deemed to concurrently possess one of each type of cannabis license class as described above.
-Additionally, throughout this 18-month period, the commission would not allow more than 28 cannabis growers to be simultaneously licensed and engaging in personal use cannabis activities, which number would include any alternative treatment centers deemed to be licensed as cannabis growers who are issued licenses by the commission.
+Once retail sales by licensed cannabis retailers have begun, there would be a limitation, for a period of 24 months, on the number and classes of licenses any one licensee could hold.
+During this time, the bill would not permit a licensed cultivator, manufacturer, wholesaler, distributor, or delivery service to also be a licensed retailer, and vice versa, plus a cultivator or manufacturer could only concurrently hold two licenses (either another cultivator or manufacturer license), and a wholesaler would be limited to just the one wholesaler license; these restrictions would not apply to a medical alternative treatment center deemed to concurrently possess one of each type of cannabis license class as described above.
+Additionally, throughout this 24-month period, the commission would not allow more than 37 cannabis cultivators to be simultaneously licensed and engaging in personal use cannabis activities, which number would include any alternative treatment centers deemed to be licensed as cannabis cultivators who are issued licenses by the commission; however, this limit would not apply to cultivator licenses issued to microbusinesses.

-Following the 18-month period, a license holder could hold:
+Following the 24-month period, a license holder could hold:

-- a Class 1 Cannabis Grower license, a Class 2 Cannabis Processor license, and a Class 5 Cannabis Retailer license concurrently, provided that no license holder would be authorized to concurrently hold more than one license of each class, except for an alternative treatment center that was deemed, during the 18-month period, to have an additional Class 5 Cannabis Retailer license for each satellite dispensary as described above; or - a Class 3 Cannabis Wholesaler license; in no case could a holder of a Class 3 Cannabis Wholesaler license concurrently hold a license of any other class of listed above.
+- a Class 1 Cannabis Cultivator license, a Class 2 Cannabis Manufacturer license, a Class 5 Cannabis Retailer license, and a Class 6 Delivery license concurrently, provided that no license holder would be authorized to concurrently hold more than one license of each class, except for an alternative treatment center that was deemed, during the 24-month period, to have an additional Class 5 Cannabis Retailer license for each satellite dispensary as described above; or - a Class 3 Cannabis Wholesaler license; in no case could a holder of a Class 3 Cannabis Wholesaler license concurrently hold a license of any other class.

-Concerning the above described alternative treatment centers deemed from the onset to hold cannabis licenses and actually issued licenses based upon local approval, after a period no greater than one year from the date that retail sales by licensed cannabis retailers have begun, all such centers, in order to continue their operations concerning personal use cannabis, would be required to submit a certification, prior to the date that a cannabis license was set to expire, as to the continued material accuracy of their previously approved medical permit application to either the Department of Health or the commission, and their compliance with the provisions of this bill as required by the commission.
-The certification would also need to be supported by a new written approval from the municipality in order for the commission to renew a license for continued personal use operations.
+Concerning the above described alternative treatment centers deemed from the onset to hold cannabis licenses and actually issued licenses based upon local approval, after a period no greater than one year from the date that retail sales by licensed cannabis retailers have begun, all such centers, in order to continue their operations concerning personal use cannabis, would be required to submit to the commission a certification, prior to the date that a cannabis license was set to expire, as to the continued material accuracy of their previously approved medical permit application in accordance with the "Jake Honig Compassionate Use Medical Cannabis Act," and their compliance with the provisions of this bill as required by the commission.
+The certification would also need to be supported by a new written approval from the municipality in which it operates order for the commission to renew a license for continued personal use business activities.